ni/nimi-python/numpy TODO.md

 * Documentation
     * Doesn't show `_into` methods.
 Fix.
     * For nifgen.Session.write() it shows type as list of float
+    * WriteWaveformDispatcher needs good docs, what about the types displayed?
 * __str__() for matcher classes would be nice.